annotation/text-fabric/tf/docs/about/usefunc.md

 ## Silence

 Loading a corpus can be quite noisy in the output.
-You can reduce that by means of the `slient` paramenter.
+You can reduce that by means of the `silent` parameter.

+The default is `auto`, which suppresses most messages of the loading of individual features, except the potentially time-consuming ones.

+If you pass `terse`, also these time-consuming operations will not be displayed.

-If `True`, nearly all output of this call will be suppressed, including the links to the loaded data, features, and the API methods.
+If you pass `clean`, nearly all output of this call will be suppressed, including the links to the loaded data, features, and the API methods.
 Error messages will still come through.

 If `deep`, all output will be suppressed, except errors.

+The value `verbose` is like `auto`, with the following extras: after a corpus has been loaded, a header is produced showing information about all features loaded, including their descriptions as given in the metadata of the features.
+With `verbose`, not only the descriptions, but *all* metadata fields of the features are included.

+Usually this will generate a big HTML string with a lot of redundant information.

 ## Prevent data loading